Is spending $19 billion on fighter jets a good way to generate jobs in a pandemic-ravaged economy?

 Still, how convincing are these jobs arguments?
 Is spending $19 billion on fighter jets, plus $300 million a year in maintenance costs, a cost-effective way to generate jobs?

-The Canadian Labour Congress has previously pointed out that a $17.6 billion investment in public transit could create 223,000 per job years.
+The Canadian Labour Congress has previously pointed out that a $17.6 billion investment in public transit could create 223,000 person job years.

 In the U.S. context, Phyllis Bennis has written: "$1 billion in military spending creates approximately 11,200 jobs -- but the same amount of money would create 26,700 jobs if invested in education, about two-and-a-half times as many.
 Or 16,800 jobs in clean energy, or 17,200 in health care."